GyverLibs/EncButton/README_EN.md

 |`state ()` |`Pressing ()` |
 | `setpins ()` |`Init ()` |

-- The order has changedOK Pinov instructions (see Dok.
+- The procedure for indicating Pinov has changed (see DEMPLE above)
 - `Clearflags ()` replaced by `Clear ()` (drop the flags of events) and `reset ()` (drop systemic flags of processing, finish processing)

 ### Logic of Work